Scenes from a Marriage (American miniseries)

-Scenes from a Marriage is an American drama television miniseries developed, written and directed by Hagai Levi produced for HBO and starring Oscar Isaac and Jessica Chastain.
+Scenes from a Marriage is an American drama television miniseries developed, written and directed by Hagai Levi produced for HBO, and starring Oscar Isaac and Jessica Chastain.
 It is an English-language remake of the 1973 Swedish miniseries of the same name by Ingmar Bergman.
-It was presented at the 2021 Venice Film Festival and it premiered on September 12, 2021 on HBO.
-For his performance, Isaac was nominated for a Primetime Emmy Award, a SAG Award and a Golden Globe Award for Best Actor – Miniseries or Television Film.
+It was presented at the 2021 Venice Film Festival and it premiered on September 12, 2021, on HBO.
+For his performance, Isaac was nominated for a Primetime Emmy Award, a SAG Award and a Golden Globe Award for Best Actor – Miniseries or Television Film, with Chastain also earning a Golden Globe nomination for Best Actress in a Limited Series, Anthology Series or Television Film.

 Premise

-An adaptation of the 1970s Swedish miniseries focusing on contemporary American couples.
+An adaptation of the 1970s Swedish miniseries focusing on a contemporary American couple.